Re-Adoption of Internationally Adopted Children

 Washington Re-Adoption of International Adoption

 Joyce Schwensen has assisted many families with re-adoption of their children in Washington state, and generally handles these cases for a flat fee.
 As a mother of children adopted internationally, Joyce Schwensen knows that you have gone through years of endless paperwork, so she strives to make re-adoption easy and quick for adoptive families.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to start the re-adoption process.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to start the re-adoption process.

 How the Re-Adoption Process Works

-Working with the Law Offices of Joyce S. Schwensen to complete the re-adoption of your internationally adopted child is usually quite simple.
+Working with the Law Office of Joyce S. Schwensen to complete the re-adoption of your internationally adopted child is usually quite simple.
 We start by preparing a Petition for Adoption to be filed in Superior Court.
 Then we file your original homestudy with the court, along with all updates and amendments.
 Your social worker or adoption agency must be appointed by the court to prepare a post placement report.
 If you already have a recent post placement report, it can usually be used for the re-adoption.
 Your background check clearances and medical and financial records must be up-to-date, and a report from the child’s medical care provider must be obtained and filed with the court.

 Once all these documents are in the court’s file, we will prepare the final adoption documents and schedule a date for a hearing to finalize your adoption under Washington law.
 On the day of the hearing, you will come to court with the child, and any other family and friends you may choose to invite, and give your testimony that you understand what it means to adopt the child and that you want to finalize the adoption in Washington.